Development of an anti-Compton veto for HPGe detectors operated in liquid argon using Silicon Photo-Multipliers: Properties of SiPMs in a cryogenic environment

-The SiPM is an array of Avalanche Photodiodes (APDs) operated in Geiger mode.
+The Silicon Photo-Multiplier is a multipixel Geiger-mode avalanche photodiode.
 It promises single photon resolution and good photon detection efficiency.
 For a detailed description and possible applications see for example \cite{Dolgoshein}.

-A major disadvantage of existing SiPMs is their small active area.
-We will try to overcome this disadvantage by connecting wavelength shifting fibers (WLS) to it.
-The WLS fiber increases the effective surface and guides the trapped photons to the SiPM.
-Such a design would have the advantage of being compatible with the string design of GERDA.

-To test the principle a small scale experiment was built up to measure the properties of SiPMs in a cryogenic environment and to demonstrate a reasonably high light collection efficiency in LAr.

-In our experiments we used the Multi-Pixel Photon Counter (MPPC) made by Hamamatsu with 1mm$^2$ active surface.
-We chose the versions in ceramic case S10362-11-025C / -050C /-100C with 1600, 400 and 100 pixels respectively.
+The SiPM we chose for our experiment was the Multi-Pixel Photon Counter (MPPC) made by Hamamatsu with 1 mm$^2$ active surface.
+We investigated the versions in ceramic case S10362-11-025C / -050C /-100C with 1600, 400 and 100 pixels respectively.